AngelDevil1223/MediaManager/README.md

 # MediaManager
-MediaManager made in Pure PHP, no Framework.
+MediaManager made of Pure PHP and jQuery, no Framework.